carlosdavila91/santboi/README.md

 ---|---|---|---|---|---
 261|182| 111|155|82|22

-This variable should be taken into account in terms of how many people is going to be affected by an intervention in building energy efficiency.
-From another point of view, it would determine the performance of the operation.
+This variable should be taken into account in terms of how many people is going to be affected by a refurbishment oriented to building energy efficiency.

+From another point of view, it would determine the ratio "money invested" over "people affected" of the operation.
+This may take single family households out of the scope of the strategy.

 ### Number of floors